kubi-zone/kubi.zone/website/content/docs/custom-resources/zone.md

 In DNS terms, a [Zone](https://en.wikipedia.org/wiki/DNS_zone) defines a subset of the DNS namespace.

-The same applies in Kubizone.
-Here, a Zone either represents a fully qualified domain name, or refers to a parent zone of which it is a sub-zone.
+A zone either represents a fully qualified domain name, or a relative domain name and a reference to a parent zone of which it is a sub-zone.
 In the latter case, this parent can either itself represent a fully qualified domain name, or point to yet another zone.

-This `zoneRef` chain must eventually conclude in a Zone which represents a fully qualified domain.
+This chain of zone references must eventually conclude in a Zone which *does* represent a fully qualified domain.

 ## Examples
 A zone can either represent a [Fully Qualified Domain Name](https://en.wikipedia.org/wiki/Fully_qualified_domain_name)